-For a tasty way to use salmon leftovers, mix with Jasmine Rice and Red Quinoa, spinach, radishes and vinaigrette: it’s a quick and easy meal!
+For a tasty way to use leftover salmon, mix it with Minute® Rice, spinach, radishes and vinaigrette.
+It’s a quick and easy meal!

-Mix together spinach, salmon, radishes, vinaigrette along with Minute® Jasmine Rice and Red Quinoa for this quick and easy recipe.
+Mix together spinach, salmon, radishes, and vinaigrette along with Minute® Ready to Serve Jasmine Rice & Red Quinoa for this quick and easy recipe.

 Heat rice according to package directions.

-In a medium bowl combine spinach, vinaigrette and rice.
+In a medium bowl, combine rice, spinach, and vinaigrette.
 Toss until spinach just starts to wilt.

 Top with salmon and radish

 Substitute your favorite salad dressing for the vinaigrette.

 The two are actually very similar as baby spinach is just spinach that has been harvested earlier.
 In terms of taste, baby spinach has a sweeter taste and a more tender texture than more mature spinach.

 For another great recipe that calls for baby spinach, check out this Chicken and Spinach Risotto.
 If you like to include spinach in your salads, then why not learn how to make this Holiday Rice Salad or this Roasted Beet and Rice Salad.

 To get the best flavor out of your salmon you are going to want to make sure that you are cooking it properly and not overcooking it.
 Overcooked salmon can be hard, chalky and dry instead of tender, flaky, and full of flavor.